-These tools are here to support MHSU providers in delivering an Every Door is the Right Door model that harnesses the power of that first touch point with clients.
+These tools are here to support MHSU providers in delivering an every door is the right door model of care.
 Through connecting, screening, and collaboration, care providers and clients can work together to establish the most appropriate options when building a treatment plan that will affect the greatest likelihood of improvement.
 Together, teams can streamline services in an effort to provide the best possible experience for the client and foster a community where everyone has equitable access to services.

 Explore the Quick Links section of this page to find specialized mental health and substance use information, client handouts, webinars, and professional development opportunities.